Syknapse/Contribute-To-This-Project/README.md

 - You can **follow me** and get in touch on [Twitter](https://twitter.com/Syknapse '@Syknapse') or [using any of these other options](https://syknapse.github.io/Syk-Houdeib/#contact 'My contact section | Portfolio')
 - This is an open source project so apart from contributing your card you are welcome to help fix bugs, improvements, or new features.
 Open an [issue](https://help.github.com/articles/creating-an-issue/ 'Mastering Issues | GitHub Guides') or send a new [pull request](https://help.github.com/articles/creating-a-pull-request-from-a-fork/ 'Creating a pull request from a fork | GitHub Help')
 - **Thanks for contributing to this project**.
 Now you can go ahead and try contributing to other projects; look for the ![Good First Issue](https://user-images.githubusercontent.com/29199184/33852733-e23b7070-debb-11e7-907b-4e7a03aad436.png) label for beginner-friendly contribution options.
 - I'm also looking for collaborators to give me a hand in reviewing and merging PRs.
-If you would like to get more advanced Git practice please send me a DM on Twitter and read the [collaborator's guide](collaborator_guide.md).
+If you would like to get more advanced Git practice please send me a DM on Twitter and read the [maintainer's guide](maintainer_guide.md).

 ## Acknowledgements